History of Singapore: 1955–1959: Partial internal self-government

-David Marshall is seen here wearing his political uniform of white bush-jacket, complete with a hammer.

 David Marshall, leader of the Labour Front, became the first Chief Minister of Singapore.
 He presided over a shaky government, receiving little cooperation from both the colonial government and the other local parties.
 Social unrest was on the rise, and in May 1955, the Hock Lee bus riots broke out, killing four people and seriously discrediting Marshall's government.
 In 1956, the Chinese middle school riots broke out among students in The Chinese High School and other schools, further increasing the tension between the local government and the Chinese students and unionists who were regarded of having communist sympathies.

+The Singaporean delegation at the 1956 constitutional talks in London.
+Lim Yew Hock and David Marshall are sat first and second from the left, respectively.

 In April 1956, Marshall led a delegation to London to negotiate for complete self-rule in the Merdeka Talks, but the talks failed when the British were reluctant to give up control over Singapore's internal security.
 The British were concerned about communist influence and labour strikes which were undermining Singapore's economic stability, and felt that the local government was ineffective in handling earlier riots.
 Marshall resigned following the failure of the talk.

 The new Chief Minister, Lim Yew Hock, launched a crackdown on communist and leftist groups, imprisoning many trade union leaders and several pro-communist members of the PAP under the Internal Security Act.
 The British government approved of Lim's tough stance against communist agitators, and when a new round of talks was held beginning in March 1957, they agreed to grant complete internal self-government.
 The State of Singapore would be created, with its own citizenship.
 The Legislative Assembly would be expanded to fifty-one members, entirely chosen by popular election, and the Prime Minister and cabinet would control all aspects of government except defense and foreign affairs.
 The governorship was replaced by a Yang di-Pertuan Negara or head of state.
 In August 1958, the State of Singapore Act was passed in the United Kingdom Parliament providing for the establishment of the State of Singapore.